 Before you buy an electric skateboard you should inform yourself about how the components interact with each other.

-we will go through the first three components which are directly connected with each other by using an example.
+we will go through the first three components which are directly connected with each other by using our CS1 board as an example.

 Samsung 50E 21700 Li-ion cells

 continous discharge: 15A

 nominal voltage per cell: 3,6V

 2x 3000W Motors

 The motors could each run on 3000W due to their specifications so 6000W in total.
 The battery would be able to deliver 2592W in total but because of the 30A ESC the motors only run on 1296W in total, so each motor runs on 648W